Retail Opportunity Investments Corp. Reports Strong Third Quarter Results

 PROPERTY OPERATIONS SUMMARY

-At September 30, 2016, ROIC's portfolio was 97.0% leased.
-For the third quarter of 2016, same-center net operating income (NOI) was $33.2 million, as compared to $31.9 million in same-center NOI for the third quarter of 2015, representing a 4.0% increase.
-The third quarter comparative same-center NOI includes all of the properties owned by ROIC as of July 1, 2015, totaling 65 shopping centers.
-For the first nine months of 2016, same-center NOI was $93.4 million, as compared to $88.5 million in same-center NOI for the first nine months of 2015, representing a 5.5% increase.
-The first nine months comparative same-center NOI includes all of the properties owned by ROIC as of January 1, 2015, totaling 61 shopping centers.
+At September 30, 2015, ROIC's portfolio was 97.1% leased.
+For the third quarter of 2015, same-center net operating income (NOI) was $28.4 million, as compared to $26.8 million in same-center NOI for the third quarter of 2014, representing a 5.8% increase.
+Same-center NOI includes all of the properties owned by ROIC as of July 1, 2014, totaling 58 shopping centers.
 ROIC reports same-center NOI on a cash basis.
 A reconciliation of GAAP operating income to same-center NOI is provided at the end of this press release.

 CAPITAL MARKETS SUMMARY

-ROIC currently estimates that FFO for the full year 2016 will be within the range of $1.05 to $1.07 per diluted share, and net income to be approximately $0.31 per diluted share.
-The following table provides a reconciliation of GAAP net income to FFO.
+ROIC currently estimates that FFO applicable to common shareholders for 2015 will be within the range of $0.95 to $0.97 per diluted share, and net income to be $0.26 per diluted share.
+The following table provides a reconciliation of GAAP net income to FFO applicable to common shareholders.

 |Low End||High End|

 |GAAP net income applicable to common stockholders||$ 25,695||$ 26,236|

 |Depreciation and amortization||69,543||71,007|